m&a community logo

 1. File the articles of incorporation for your own hedge fund

-To start a hedge fund in the US, you’ll need to create two business entities: one — for the hedge fund itself, and the other—for the hedge fund’s investment manager.
+To start a hedge fund in the US, you’ll need to create two business entities: one for the hedge fund itself, and the other for the hedge fund’s investment manager.
 The second entity will be your investment advisory company.

 As a rule, hedge funds are registered as limited partnerships (LPs) or limited liability companies (LLCs).
-Contact the secretary of your state to get more details on what are the legal requirements to registering a hedge fund.
+Contact the secretary of your state to get more details on what are the legal requirements for registering a hedge fund.

-On this stage, you’ll also need to come up with the fund’s name to complete all the necessary legal paperwork.
+At this stage, you’ll also need to come up with the fund’s name to complete all the necessary legal paperwork.

-Additionally, you’ll need to apply for a Federal Employer Identification Number (FEIN) with the Internal Revenue Service—it’s free.
+Additionally, you’ll need to apply for a Federal Employer Identification Number (FEIN) with the Internal Revenue Service — it’s free.
 You can do it online or by filling out the IRS Form SS-4.

 With this information, finalize filling out the articles of incorporation and wait for the company to be legally formed (usually, it’s pretty fast).